-For a small country, Wales offers incredible diversity – and many of its (beautiful) landscapes and experiences remain surprisingly undiscovered.
-From pristine white-sand beaches and rolling, quintessentially Welsh valleys to tucked-away villages, here six places you really should visit – but which you’ve probably never heard of…
+For a small country, Wales offers incredible diversity – so much so that it's one of our top travel destinations for 2018.
+Even better, many of Wales' (beautiful) landscapes and experiences remain surprisingly undiscovered.
+From pristine white-sand beaches and rolling, quintessentially Welsh valleys to tucked-away villages, here are six places you really should visit – but which you’ve probably never heard of...

 1. The Tywi Valley, south Wales